Our Verdict

 Our Analysis and Test Results

-We've logged months with the Stormbreak 2 and our entire review team all agreed this is an excellent budget tent.
-While there are a few setbacks, it's half the price (or more) of other high end shelters and is well worth your consideration as long as you don't demand the lightest shelter.
+We've logged months with the Stormbreak 2, and we all agreed that this is an excellent “budget” tent.
+While there are a few tradeoffs, it's half the price (or more) of other high-end shelters we tested.

 Weather Resistance